Gerrards Cross

 Gerrards Cross is a town and civil parish in Buckinghamshire, England.
-It lies immediately south of Chalfont St Peter and a short distance west of the London Borough of Hillingdon, from which it is separated by the parish of Denham.
+It is contiguous with Chalfont St Peter, lying immediately south of it.
+Gerrards Cross is a short distance west of the London Borough of Hillingdon, from which it is separated by the parish of Denham.
 Other neighbouring villages include Fulmer, Hedgerley, Iver Heath and Stoke Poges.
 It is 19 miles west-north-west of central London.
 The town stands on the lower slopes of the Chiltern Hills, and the River Misbourne flows through the parish, north-east of the town.
 Bulstrode Park Camp was an Iron Age fortified encampment.
 The town is close to the M25 motorway and the M40 motorway, the latter running beside woodland on the town's southern boundary.

 History

 The site of a minor Iron Age hillfort, Bulstrode Park Camp, is to the south-west of the town centre.
 It is a scheduled ancient monument.

 The area which is now Gerrards Cross was historically an area of wasteland known as Chalfont Heath, which later became known as Gerrards Cross Common.
 In the medieval period, there was no village in the area, which straddled the edges of five different parishes.
 The name Gerrards Cross, sometimes spelled Jarretts Cross, is recorded from at least 1448, and may relate to an early landowner, Gerard of Chalfont, who is recorded as having owned land in the area in the 14th century.